mseminatore/TeslaJS/README.md

 vehicleConfig() | retrieve the vehicle_config data
 vehicleState() | retrieve the vehicle_state data
-wakeUp() | attempt to wake a sleeping vehicle
+wakeUp() | attempt to wake a sleeping vehicle windowControl() | adjust windows to 'vent' or 'close' position

 ## Library Exported Constants